react-bootstrap-table/react-bootstrap-table2/docs/columns.md

 }
 ```

-Additionally, customize the header attributes by a `2-arguments` callback function:
+Additionally, customize the header attributes by a **2** arguments callback function:

 ```js
 {